site-prism/site_prism/README.md

 This will tell whichever capybara driver you have configured to navigate to the URL set against that page's class.

-See https://github.com/sporkmonger/addressable for more details on parameterized URLs.

 ### Verifying that a particular page is displayed